 Harris then asked the student group on stage to play a blues with him, during which he played a solo in which his phrasing on the vibes was guided by his simultaneous vocalizations (or perhaps the other way around, or perhaps both.)
 After a few choruses, he stopped and said: ‘I’m not playing the rhythm, I’m not thinking the triplet, I’m just talking, I’m telling a story.
 So when you do hear a melody, it should be connected to that type of fluid communication.’

 A rising inflection evoking the pitch pattern of an inquisitive speaker also makes an appearance in a solo by Harris that I have been studying with my improvisation class at UVM.
 It’s the third and final chorus of his solo on Harry ‘Sweets’ Edison’s D flat blues ‘Centerpiece’ from the Rodney Whitaker album ‘Ballads and Blues: The Brooklyn Sessions.’
 (With Stefon’s permission, I have included my transcription of this solo below.)
 In this chorus, Harris brilliantly uses a number of basic elements from what I call ‘the improviser’s toolbox’: varied uses of a repeated motive (the same two beat idea is used in m.
 2 and 5, but on two different beats and in two different registers), referencing the original melody of the tune (in m.
 4), and ‘making the changes’ i.e. using new notes ‘made available’ by a particular chord change, as he does in m.
 9 and 13, where he uses notes that are not part of the pentatonic-based pitch collections he employs in m.
 1-8.
 One of the most challenging tools to use in the improviser’s toolbox, space, is demonstrated by the full measure of rest in m.
 6. (One of my students is working on transcribing the rest of this solo, so I’ll be adding the earlier choruses soon.)
-In light of his comments from the master class, it is also clear that Stefon is not using each of these techniques in an isolated, abstract way, but using them to serve the overall goal of ‘playing’ spoken phrases rooted in language and movement.
+In light of his comments from the master class, it is also clear that Stefon is not employing each of these techniques in some isolated, abstract way, but that they come from the deep connection his phrasing has to speech and movement.

 Before the discussion of the connection between spoken language and melody, Stefon began his comments on the performance of my student’s trio by discussing the connection between full-body movement (i.e. dance) and rhythmic awareness in musical performance.
 He said: ‘When you played the intro the first time I noticed that you weren’t really moving your feet.
 And the thing is rhythm, it’s primarily connected to coordination.
 It has nothing to do with triplets and sixteenth notes or anything like that, it’s like, can you rub your belly and make your hand go that way, right (pats head)?
 So it starts with this idea of can you move your body…(taps foot on 2 and 4 and vocalizes syncopated rhythms)…you see what I’m singing is so connected to the way I’m moving my body (here he drew out the word ‘body’)…you understand, it’s a whole body experience, it starts with how you move first…so before you play this intro I want us to become a unit by tapping our feet together…and actually tapping is too polite.’
 Here he had the trio stomp their feet together in time to the tempo of the song.
 After this exercise the students did indeed play the song with more rhythmic connection.